germangar/whook/README.md

 #### As plain text:

-* Symbol format:: ETHUSDT, ETHUSDTM, ETH/USDT, ETH/USDT:USDT
+* Symbol format:: ETHUSDT, ETH/USDT, ETH/USDT:USDT

 * Account id: Just add the id.
 No command associated.
 Account id must include at least one non-numeric character and obviously it shouldn't be the same as any of the command names.